Vegetable Pasta Primavera

 - Bring a large pot of salted water to a boil.
 Cook fusilli in boiling water until al dente, about 9 minutes; drain, reserving 1 cup of the water.

 - Carefully arrange about half the zucchini rounds into the pan to cover the bottom entirely in a single layer; season with salt and pepper and cook until golden brown, 5 to 7 minutes per side.
-Remove zucchini with a slotted spoon and to a plate lined with paper towel.
+Remove zucchini with a slotted spoon and transfer to a plate lined with paper towels.
 Repeat cooking with remaining zucchini.

 This dish works wonderfully with store-bought produce, but garden-grown tomatoes and zucchini will elevate it to new heights of flavor.
 This can be made with brown rice pasta, too, but boil for just 4 to 5 minutes or risk the noodles becoming too gluey.

 What others are saying

 I added grilled chicken to this pasta!
 It's the best and closest thing I can get my husband to eat that has some veggies in it.
 I love making this for casual gathering at the house, it's always a hit.

 I tried this recipe with brown rice pasta (gluten free).
 It's a great tasting pasta, wonderful flavor.
 I used crumbled feta cheese instead of goat cheese, I think it went better with the greek olives.
 So good!